drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 a part of a single hierarchy.

 # include/
 Headers.
-And lots of them - if you've seen enough C/C++ projects, you won't be surprised to find most global headers in here.
+And lots of them - if you've seen enough C/C++ projects, you should exactly know what to look for in here.
+The public headers provide the APIs for interaction with the kernel both inside and outside its realm.

 # init/
 Generic kernel startup code (the platform-specific stuff lies in